London fashion designers show twist on British summers

 “I think fashion has become totally seasonless,” Anna Wintour, editor-in-chief of U.S. Vogue, told Reuters.

-“I don’t understand colors and seasons anymore, because it seems like they show winter clothes in the summer and summer clothes in the winter, so I don’t really worry about seasons.”
+“I don’t understand colours and seasons anymore, because it seems like they show winter clothes in the summer and summer clothes in the winter, so I don’t really worry about seasons.”

 Earlier on in the week, designer Molly Goddard presented a collection of voluminous tulle dresses drawing on a “bleak” English summer for inspiration by placing her models in a sandwich factory setting.